RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Realtime Scheduling and Compilation for Continuous Angle Rotation Architectures

+As evident from Figure~\ref{fig:histograms}, a large percentage of CNOTs in AutoBraid\cite{hua2021autobraid} take $5$ and $8$ cycles to execute. $8$ cycles are required when a single ancilla is initialized between incorrect edges, thus requiring $3+3+2$ cycles: edge-rotation of the control followed by the target followed by the CNOT.
+Since there is only one ancilla available, edge-rotation on control and target will be sequential.
+In contrast more than $50\%$ of the CNOT gates in \acronym{} take $2$ cycles and more than $90\%$ of CNOTs take $6$ or less cycles.
+Here, we only consider the time taken after the gate is scheduled.

-Because AutoBraid and other static compilation schemes only schedule the next set of gates once all gates in the current scheduled set are completed, this increases the idling time of the qubits.
-This is required for static compilation because we can't know the state of non-deterministic procedures ahead of time.
-For dynamic, we attempt to schedule the next gate operation immediately when the previous gate operation on the data qubit is finished.
-Thus, even though CNOT gates might have been scheduled, they cannot start immediately since the ancillas required for the CNOT might be busy executing a different gate, as can be seen from the continuous distribution of the cycles taken for the dynamic compilation scheme.
-The only time we do not schedule the next gate is when we have to execute a CNOT gate on the control qubit but the target qubit is still busy, or vice versa.
+Because static schedulers such as AutoBraid only schedule the next set of gates once all gates in the current layer are scheduled, this incurs unecessary idle time on the program qubits.
+Static schedulers suffer from this drawback because we cannot know the state of non-deterministic procedures ahead of time.
+In \acronym{}, we attempt to schedule the next gate operation immediately when the previous gate on the data qubit completes.
+Thus, even though CNOT gates may have been scheduled, they cannot start immediately since the ancillas required for the CNOT might be busy executing a different gate, as seen from the continuous distribution of the cycles taken by \acronym{}.
+We stall execution of a multi-qubit gate if and only if one or more of the involved qubits is currently executing another gate (i.e. is busy).